dojo/dojo.io/site/source/tutorials/006_deploying_to_production/index.md

 The build command creates a new folder, `output/dist`, where all of the built files are located.
 Open that directory and examine `index.html`.
 This version of `index.html` is slightly different than the one in the `src` directory - the build process has added links to `main.[hash].bundle.css` and `main.[hash].bundle.js` so the application and its styling rules will be available.

 Along with the `index.html` the directory contains two bundles, `main.[hash].bundle.js` and `runtime.[hash].bundle.js`.
-The runtime bundle contains all of code required by webpack to load the application and the main bundle contains all of the application source code.
+The runtime bundle contains all of the code required by webpack to load the application and the main bundle contains all of the application source code.
 Both bundles have been transpiled to JavaScript, bundled, and [minified](http://bit.ly/2rVdhNk).
 This allows the application to be served as efficiently as possible. `main.[bundle].js.map` is used to allow developers to view the original source code when debugging the application.

 `main.[hash].bundle.css` contains the styling rules for the application's custom widgets as well as the `Button` and `TextInput` widgets that are used in the `WorkerForm`. `main.[hash].bundle.css.map` provides information that development tools use to map the styling rules in `main.[hash].bundle.css` to the original sources.